edo-o/edo-o/README.md

 <h2>Im Edo!</h2>

-I am an IT student at Kuben Videregående Skole.
+I am an Intern at Sopra Steria AS.

 I like programing and game development.